AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee

-Beyond efficiency, evidential formulations provide a principled way to couple prediction accuracy with uncertainty via evidence regularization: when the model is wrong or the data are ambiguous, it is encouraged to reduce evidence (increase uncertainty), while confident predictions are supported only when justified by the data.
-These properties make evidential learning well suited to KL grading, where uncertainty is clinically meaningful and often concentrated around adjacent-grade boundaries.
+Furthermore, evidential formulations systematically couple predictive accuracy with uncertainty metrics via integrated evidence regularization: when a model generates an erroneous prediction or processes intrinsically ambiguous data, the loss function actively penalizes high evidence (thereby amplifying uncertainty), whereas confident predictions are strictly permitted only when unequivocally supported by the data manifold.
+These operational dynamics render evidential learning exceptionally optimized for KL grading, where clinical uncertainty is highly clustered precisely along the decision boundaries of adjacent severity levels.